-While bitcoin, with about 45% market share of the global $110 billion cryptocurrency market cap, is the most commonly traded cryptocurrency, this exchange will instead feature the XEM currency with more cryptocurrencies to follow, allowing NEM Foundation to take control of developing their smart asset offering.
+Bitcoin, with about 45% market share of the $110 billion cryptocurrency market cap, is the most commonly traded cryptocurrency, but this exchange will feature the XEM token with more coins to follow, allowing NEM Foundation to take control of developing their smart asset offering.

 William Saunders, Business Development Manager from Blockchain Global said: